-Absent extenuating circumstances, only trained and qualified, personnel should remove TASER device probes from a person's body.
-Used TASER device probes shall be treated as a sharps biohazard, similar to a used hypodermic needle, and handled appropriately.
+Consistent with local medical personnel protocols and absent extenuating circumstances, only appropriate medical personnel or officers trained in probe removal and handling should remove CED probes from a person's body.
+Used CED probes shall be treated as a sharps biohazard, similar to a used hypodermic needle, and handled appropriately.
 Universal precautions should be taken.
-(Officers shall receive training annually on removal of TASER probes as part of use-of-force recertification.)